-Traditionally, studying samples from human skin, stool, or blood relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
-Microbial community profiling within a single sample was not possible with these methods.
+Previously, studying human microbiome samples relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
+Microbial community profiling within a single sample was not possible with these older methods.

-The advent of next-generation sequencing (NGS) enabled several high-profile collaborative projects including the Human Microbiome Project and MetaHIT, which have published a wide range of data on the human microbiome using NGS as a foundational tool.
+The advent of next-generation sequencing enabled several high-profile collaborative projects such as the Human Microbiome Project, which has published a wide range of data on the human microbiome using NGS as a foundational tool.

-This webinar introduces a novel gene-level bioinformatics approach for identifying microbial species and strains associated with human disease from metagenomic sequencing data sets.
+Learn about a gene-level bioinformatics approach for identifying disease-associated microbial species and strains from metagenomic sequencing data sets.
 Samuel Minot, PhD also demonstrates an interactive microbiome discovery portal.Access Webinar

-This webinar discusses new sequencing methods, including those generating synthetic long reads, with a focus on their relevance for microbial community analysis.
+This webinar discusses emerging NGS methods, with a focus on their relevance for microbial community analysis.
 Dr. Stefan J. Green addresses practical approaches to high host and low microbial biomass issues.Access Webinar

-The MiSeq System is enabling the Saca la Lengua project research team to sequence thousands of samples to identify the variety of bacteria and fungi that live in the human mouth.Read Article
+The Saca la Lengua project research team uses Illumina NGS to analyze thousands of samples to identify the variety of bacteria and fungi that live in the human mouth.Read Article

 Researchers at Microba are investigating the genomes of microbes to improve our understanding of human health, disease, and microbial evolution.Read Article

-Learn how human microbes, the community of tiny single-cell organisms living inside our bodies, have a huge—and largely unexplored—impact on our health.View Webinar
+Learn how human microbes, the community of tiny single-cell organisms living inside our bodies, have a huge—and largely unexplored—impact on our health.View Video

-The NextSeq 1000 and 2000 Systems empower sequencing for a broad range of current and emerging applications.
+The NextSeq 1000 and 2000 Systems empower sequencing for a broad range of applications, from target enrichment to single-cell profiling, metagenomics, transcriptome sequencing, and more.
 With over 75 updates, the systems offer dry instrumentation, easier run setup, and fast secondary analysis with DRAGEN software onboard.
-Experience our simplest workflows yet, and explore the possibilities that exome sequencing, target enrichment, single-cell profiling, and transcriptome sequencing enable.Learn More
+Experience our simplest workflows yet.Learn More

 Learn how to design microbiome studies that maximize power and chances of success within a given research budget, and better understand how personalized diet-microbiome interactions could be affecting outcomes of your studies.View Webinar